Introduction to hospitality carpets

 Needle punched carpets

 Needle punched carpets are

-Now you understand the benefits of using carpet for your hospitality project and the choices you have, in terms of carpet type and construction.
+Now you understand the benefits of using a carpet design for your hospitality project and the choices you have, in terms of hospitality carpet's form and construction.
 What else should you consider?

 Some main properties to keep in mind when choosing a hospitality carpet are: acoustics, durability and soil resistance.